PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-04/4.4/README.md

-# 4.4 - Creating the Production environment
+# 4.4 - Creating the Production environment and deploying

 A Quasar Framework App